MattE4/Abaqus_Plugin_Surface-Force/README.md

 Unfortunately there is no built-in option to apply a general force directly to selected faces.
 So this is what my Plug-In is for.
 When executed, it will calculate the area of the selected faces, the force magnitude and the resulting force direction.
 This is used to create the resulting Surface Traction load.

-The short video below shows that on a simple example.
 Be aware that the Plug-In is only for creating the load.
 Afterwards you have the Surface Traction and you can edit, suppress, move, delete, etc. that feature.

-See also video in media folder.
+See also demo video in media folder.

 <br>